Autouncle for Mobile

 • Mazda MX5

-The BMW 420 is a great alternative to the Ford Capri.
-Currently there are 1,572 BMW 420 for sale in the UK with an average sales price of £16,785.
+The BMW 420 is a top choice when looking for an alternative to the Ford Capri.
+You'll currently find an inventory of 1,733 of these cars available for sale on AutoUncle, with an average sale price of £1,733.

 All body types for Ford Capri